greena13/redux-and-the-rest/README.md

 This is useful when you want to edit a particular resource item over several pages or steps, before saving it to the server.

-It should not be used for editing a new resource item - user the editNew action creator instead.
+It should not be used for editing a new resource item - user the editNewItem action creator instead.

 | Property | Value |
 | :--- | :--- |